Billplz/api_slate/source/index.html.md

 ### Create an Open Collection

-Billplz API now support creation of open collections (Payment Form) with 2 split rule recipients feature, the response will contain the collection’s attributes, including the payment form URL.
+Billplz API now support creation of open collections (Payment Form) with 2 split rule recipients feature, the response will contain the collection's attributes, including the payment form URL.

 > Example request: